datastax/jvector/UPGRADING.md

   This explores a design space allowing for packed representations of vectors fused into the graph in shapes optimal for approximate score calculation.
 This new feature of graph indexes is opt-in but fully functional now.
 Any graph degree limitations have been lifted.
 At this time, only 256-cluster ProductQuantization can use fused PQ.
+  Version 6 or greater of the file disk format is required to use this feature.

 ## API changes